 The difficulty about these skin-implanted ID was stated to be getting material that would stay in or under the skin without causing foreign body reaction whereby the body would reject it or cause infection, and that this would have to be material on which information could be recorded and retrieved by some sort of scanner while it was not rejected by the body.
 Silicon was mentioned.

 Arguably, this one seems to be lurking closer and closer.
 Already, reasonable amounts of ID are required to enter places like hospitals, schools and some businesses.
-However, with each new terror crisis, like 911, more and more need for Orwellian styles of identification seem to be in place.
+However, with each new terror crisis, like 911, more and more need for Orwellian styles of identification have been implemented to be in place.

 In the transcript above, Dunegan mentions the need for skin-implanted ID’s, something far from the public arena in 1988 and ridiculously far from the original meeting he experienced in 1969.